aminography/PrimeDatePicker/README.md

 </table>

-### 2. Strings
+### Customize Texts in Date Picker Bottom Sheet
-To change texts of date picker bottom sheet, define strings in your project's `strings.xml` with equal names defined in library's [`strings.xml`](https://github.com/aminography/PrimeDatePicker/blob/master/library/src/main/res/values/strings.xml), to override them.
+If you want to change the texts of the date picker bottom sheet, define strings in your project's `strings.xml` with equal names defined in library's [`strings.xml`](https://github.com/aminography/PrimeDatePicker/blob/master/library/src/main/res/values/strings.xml), to override them.

 Third Party Libraries
 ---------------------